 Arrangement fees: Many mortgages come with arrangement fees and other charges for setting up the loan, the average is around £1,500.

 Survey: It’s a good idea to get your own independent survey done to check whether there are any problems with a property.
 There are two main kinds of survey – a home buyer report or a building survey (also known as a structural survey).

-A home buyer report will cover the general condition of the property and usually costs between £250 – £500.
+A home buyer report will cover the general condition of the property and usually costs between £250 and £500.
 A building survey provides a more in-depth analysis of the condition of the property, including the structure.

 Conveyancers will either charge you a flat fee or a percentage of the value of the property.
 You can expect to pay £500 – £1,500 depending on how complex the transaction is.

-It charges a fee for registering property with a new owner.
+It charges a fee for registering the property with a new owner.
 The fee will vary depending on the property price but you can expect to pay between £200 and £500.

-Removal fees: Moving costs will of course vary a lot depending on how many belongings you’re moving.
+Removal fees: Moving costs will, of course, vary a lot depending on how many belongings you’re moving.
 If you can do it yourself, either in your own vehicle or by hiring a van, it will be cheaper – but it can be time-consuming.

-Home Insurance: Your mortgage lender will require you to have buildings insurance that covers your new home.
+Home insurance: Your mortgage lender will require you to have buildings insurance that covers your new home.
 It’s a good idea to get home contents insurance as well to protect your belongings.